rsalvador/Windows8Grid/README.md

     driver.get("http://www.google.com");
     assertEquals("Google", driver.getTitle());

-To stop the grid close the 2 "Selenium Grid ..." windows.
+To stop the grid close the two "Selenium Grid ..." windows.

 To easily re-launch the grid create a desktop shortcut for `startSeleniumGrid.bat`.